trow-land/Python-Refresh/README.md

 As I had not pragmattically covered python from the basics before implementing machine learning algorithms I thought it would be benefitial to revisit concepts from the basics.

 Each Python script included in this repository demonstrates a specific topic or feature of Python, showcasing my understanding and ability to use it.
 The code is written clearly and concisely, making it easy to understand and follow.
-Commenting in parts is additional to what is adviced in the PEP8 guidelines because these scripts were writting explicitely for learning.
+Commenting in parts is additional to what is adviced in the PEP8 guidelines because these scripts were written explicitely for learning.

 Here's a brief rundown of the repository's contents: